manuelJung/redux-ruleset/docs/basicConcepts/dispatching_actions.md

 ```

 In the above example we listen to the SIGN_UP_REQUEST action (is dispatched, when user clicks on sign-up button).
 Everytime this action is dispatched, we check in the rule condition, if the user has completed all required fields.
 If not, we throw away the SIGN_UP_REQUEST action (no other rule can react to it anymore).
-Instead we dispatch another action, that tells the UI to hilight all missing fields
+Instead we dispatch another action, that tells the UI to highlight all missing fields